Urgent appeal for help so nobody dies alone in Stevenage’s Lister Hospital this Christmas

 Beth McNeill, head of charity, said: “We know how important the Butterfly Volunteer Service is for patients at the end of their life and for families, particularly at a time when so many can’t be there for those last precious moments.
 We need funds urgently to be able to continue this vital service.

-“If you can, please help us make sure nobody faces the end of their life alone by making a donation at enhhcharity.org.uk/butterfly.”
+“If you can, please help us make sure nobody faces the end of their life alone by making a donation."